pyg-team/pytorch_geometric/CONTRIBUTING.md

 # Contributing to PyG

-If you are interested in contributing to PyG, your contributions will fall into two categories:
+If you are interested in contributing to PyG, your contributions will likely fall into one of the following two categories:

 1. You want to implement a new feature:
     - In general, we accept any features as long as they fit the scope of this package.
 If you are unsure about this or need help on the design/implementation of your feature, post about it in an issue.